Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Introduction

+This study proposes imitation-regularized OT (I-OT), which mathematically incorporates prior knowledge such as human insights to achieve practical robustness.
+In real-world operations, cost optimization is usually addressed first \cite{chopra2015supply}.
+Therefore, handling transportation costs and prior knowledge as distinct parameters is practical because they are typically treated independently.
+I-OT enhances interpretability in practical applications by preserving the independence of the cost optimization and imitation terms.
+In addition, inspired by the robustness of entropy-regularized reinforcement learning \cite{eysenbach2021}, the robustness of I-OT is rigorously formulated and its relevance to real-world applications is discussed.
+Finally, simulations based on real-world logistics data demonstrate that I-OT is suitable for practical applications.

-The remainder of this paper is organized as follows.
-Section \ref{sec:OT} introduces the OT problem and Schr\"{o}dinger bridge.
-In Section \ref{sec:imi}, we formulate I-OT as an extension of OT by adding a regularization term that promoted the imitation of a given stochastic process, and its properties are also discussed.
-In addition, we show that the I-OT solution is cost-robust in a suitable manner.
-Section \ref{sec:Markov} presents an analysis when Markovity assumptions are not satisfied.
-Section \ref{sec:sim} examines the usefulness of the proposed method by applying it to logistics planning.
-Finally, in Section \ref{sec:concl}, the concluding remarks and future directions are presented.
+The remainder of this paper is organized as follows: Section \ref{sec:OT} presents the OT problem and Schr\"{o}dinger bridge.
+In Sections \ref{sec:imi} and \ref{sec:robust}, we formulate I-OT and show its robustness.
+In Section \ref{sec:sim}, we examine the usefulness of the proposed method by applying it to logistics planning.
+Finally, concluding remarks are presented in Section \ref{sec:concl}.

-\section{Preliminary: Optimal transport and Schr\"{o}dinger bridge over networks}
+\section{Preliminary: optimal transport and Schr\"{o}dinger bridge over networks}

-This section briefly introduces the OT and Schr\"{o}dinger bridge using a computationally efficient method called the Sinkhorn algorithm \cite{cuturi2013sinkhorn}.
+This section outlines OT and the Schr\"{o}dinger bridge.